 As it is unlikely that Tamil will be released, the chai project is writing a driver as well.
 Ask on IRC if you think you can contribute.

-These laptops have non-removeable (soldered on) WiFi chips, which require non-free firmware in the Linux kernel in order to work.
+These laptops have non-removeable (soldered on) M.2 Type 1216 card with WiFi+Bluetooth, which requires non-free firmware to be loaded by the Linux kernel in order to work.

 The libreboot project recommends using an external USB wifi dongle that works with free software.
 See #recommended_wifi.